tekknolagi/gecho/README.md

 1. `sudo make go`
     * Just makes and cleans up and moves it to `/usr/bin/` for you.
 Assumes `cc` is installed.

+THIRD

+1. `sudo make asm`
+    * Translates to assembly and then assembles it.

+FOURTH

+1. `sudo make go-asm`
+   * Compiles into assembler then installs it in `/usr/bin/`

 # Stack Theory

 Think of a stack of books.
 It starts off empty.